artainmo/ft_containers-unittest/README.md

 * Change path to your containers hpp's in main.hpp

-* Optional: Choose ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp
+* Optional: Set ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp

 * Optional: Set G_STOP_AT_TEST to keep testing a particular case independently of errors